 Introduction

 The chickpea, or Cicer arietinum L., is a significant legume crop member of the Fabaceae family.
 The great nutritional content of chickpea seeds, which are also abundant with vegetable protein, carbohydrate, cholesterol-lowering fibre, oil, ash, calcium, and phosphorus, makes them vital as well.
 Numerous insect pests that affect the roots, foliage, and pods of the chickpea plant (Rao and Shanower, 1999).
 One of the most significant chickpea insect pests is the Gram pod borer (Helicoverpa armigera ), which is also very important economically (Ahmed and Awan, 2013).
 It is a very polyphagous insect that also feeds on cotton, tobacco, safflower, tomato, maize, cabbage, peanuts, and lentils, among many other crops.
-Its main host are legumeous crops like chickpea, production loss (37–50%) and in extreme cases, up to 90% pod destruction.
+Its main hosts are legumeous crops like chickpea, which experience significant production loss (37–50%) and, in extreme cases, up to 90% pod destruction.
 A single larva can destroy 40 pods and only feeds on the host plant's growth points and reproductive organs.
-It consumes flower buds, blossoms, and immature pods from the crop in growth. pod borer was challenging to control due its vast host range, many generations, migratory behaviour, and high fertility.
+It consumes flower buds, blossoms, and immature pods from the crop in growth.
+The gram pod borer was challenging to control due to its vast host range, many generations, migratory behaviour, and high fertility.
 Due to its quick known effects, chemical control is still regarded as the final resort for its management (Sreekanth, 2014).
 Insecticides must, however, be used carefully to prevent their negative effects on the environment and natural biocontrol agents (Suhail et al., 2013).
 Exploring novel insecticides with a high level of effectiveness and a distinctive mode of action is therefore crucial.
 In recent years, efforts have been made to concentrate newer substances with unique mechanisms of action to control the gram pod borer infestation.
 The purpose of the current study was to assess the effectiveness of several pesticides against the gram pod borer in a field-grown chickpea crop in light of the severe gram pod borer attack.

 Materials and methods

 A field experiment was conducted at Acharya Narendra Deva University of Agriculture and Technology, Kumargaj, Ayodhya.
 Department of Agricultural Entomology.
-The trial was laid out during Rabi 2019-20 in block design with seven treatments replicated having a plot size of 20 sqm.
-The chickpea variety Pant G-186 was sown and all the normal agronomical practices were followed for the cultivation of the crop.
-Spraying was initiated at the ETL of H. armigera i.e. 1 larva/mrl.
+The trial was laid out during Rabi 2019-20 in a randomised block design with seven treatments replicated thrice, having a plot size of 20 sqm.
+The chickpea variety Pant G-186 was sown, and all the normal agronomical practices were followed for the cultivation of the crop.
+Spraying was initiated at the ETL of H. armigera, i.e. 1 larva/mrl.
 The larval population of H. armigera was recorded before spraying and 1, 3 and 7 days after spraying.

 Results and Discussion